Are there any safe and effective interventions that prevent or reduce kidney complications in people with sickle cell disease (SCD)?

 Hydroxyurea versus placebo

-We are very uncertain if ACEI reduces proteinuria in adults with SCD who have normal blood pressure and microalbuminuria, MD −49.00 (95% CI −124.10 to 26.10 (mg per day)) (one study; 22 participants; very low-quality evidence).
-We are very uncertain if ACEI reduce or prevent kidney disease as measured by creatinine clearance.
-The authors state that creatinine clearance remained constant over six months in both groups, but no comparative data were provided (very low-quality evidence).
+One RCT published in 1998 compared an ACEI (captopril) to placebo in 22 adults with normal blood pressure and microalbuminuria.
+We are unsure if captopril compared to placebo reduces proteinuria (MD −49.00 mg/day, 95% CI −124.10 to 26.10; 22 participants; very low certainty).
+We are unsure if captopril reduces or prevents kidney disease as measured by creatinine clearance; the trial authors stated that creatinine clearance remained constant over six months in both groups, but provided no comparative data (very low certainty).